 Community Design Chapter

-The slides below will provide you with a short overview of changes we’re proposing for the existing Community Design chapter of the Comprehensive Plan.
+Here you will find material for the existing Community Design chapter of the Comprehensive Plan.

 Provide your comments and feedback below